Tiniifan/Albatross/README.md

 **How to use it**

 1. Decrypt your game (google it)
-2. After decrypting your game you will get ExtractedRomFs folder
+2. After decrypting your game you will get ExtractedRomFs folder *if your game has an update and you are playing the update, it's recommended to merge .fa
 3. Open Albatross create a new project, specify project name, project game, project language and select the ExtractedRomFs
 4. Load your new Project, Allbatross will open HomeGame window, click on an option like charaparam to edit yokais
 5. Edit some stuff
 6. When it's done, on the HomeGame window click on Save, wait...
 During save process Albatross will freeze, don't panic!
 - **Apply your mod on Citra:**
 1. Go to ExtractedRomFs Folder
+2.
-2. On YKW1: copy yw1_a.fa.
-On YKW2: copy yw2_a.fa and yw2_lg_[YourLanguageCode].fa.
-On YKW3 copy yw_a.fa and yw_lg_[YourLanguageCode].fa
+- If you have YKW1: copy yw1_a.fa.
+- If you have YKW2: copy yw2_a.fa and yw2_lg_[YourLanguageCode].fa.
+- If you have YKW3 copy yw_a.fa and yw_lg_[YourLanguageCode].fa
+- If you have YKWB1 copy yw_a.fa and ywb_lg_[YourLanguageCode].fa
 3. Open Citra
 4. Right click on your Yokai-Watch Game
 5. Click on "Open mod location", citra will open a new file explorer window